Abraham Klausner: Holocaust

 The conditions in Dachau, as at all the former concentration camps and the Displaced Persons (DP) camps, were often quite bad with overcrowding and inadequate food, shelter, clothing, and medical supplies.
 On July 1, 1945, at the Feldafing Displaced Persons camp near Dachau, Klausner and Zalman Grinberg, a survivor of Dachau, established the Central Committee of the Liberated Jews in the U.S. Zone of Germany as the official representative body of the Jewish DPs.
 The purpose of the Central Committee was to champion the interests of the Jewish DPs and to draw attention to their plight.
 Klausner was horrified by the fact that the survivors were still living in the camps in much the same conditions as they had under the Nazis.
 He wrote letters of protest including detailed reports about these conditions and sent them up the army chain of command.
 Klausner also wrote to various Jewish organizations in the United States, which he felt were not doing all that they could to help the survivors.
 Klausner did whatever he felt was necessary to get the Jewish DPs what they needed including setting up Jewish hospitals and procuring clothes, food and medical supplies and, while he did a great deal of good, his actions often put him at odds with the army, the Red Cross, the United Nations Relief and Rehabilitation Administration, and various Jewish organizations.
-His relations with the American Jewish Joint Distribution Committee (JDC) were particularly fraught, with the JDC successfully removing him from Germany, although he soon returned, this time to Kassel, Germany.